golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-in-browser.md

 ### Task Executor

 When the user presses the `Run` button, the `run()` function will be invoked.
 The body of this function should contain the typical sequence necessary to run TaskExecutor.
-We will first create it, then execute the task function, and finally, end it"
+We will first create it, then execute the task function, and finally, we will end it.

-Note that the `create()` method received 3 additional parameters:
+Note that the `create()` method received an additional 3 parameters:

 - `package` identifies the image that we want to run on a provider,
 - `apiKey` is the key that enables our script to use the Yagna REST API,